Osled/CoolblueAssignment/README.md

       Designed to run Automated testing

 ## Run App
-Install the Github file move to the following directory **CoolblueAssignment\Coolblue Assignment\CoolblueItemInsurance**.
+Install the Folder from Github, move to the following directory **CoolblueAssignment\Coolblue Assignment\CoolblueItemInsurance**.
 Run the **CoolblueItemInsurance.sln** .
 to access the app without the code access the Setup file and install the App to access the App with Visual Studio, press the run/ Play button in visual studio